 a is the scale, and b is the offset.

-There are 2 ways I normally use to calibrate current sensors.
+There are 2 common ways to calibrate current sensors.

 Trial and Error

-This is a safer way to calibrate your current sensor, and doesn’t require any additional equipment.
-However it might take a little longer to get it done.
+This is my “go-to” way of current sensor calibration.
+It’s much safer, and doesn’t require any additional equipment.
+However it can take a little longer to get it done.

 Bench Test and Power Meter

 This way can be quicker to work out the scale and offset values for your current sensor.
-It requires you to strap your quad on the bench, attach a power meter to the quad so you can measure the actual voltage and current draw while running the motors.
+You need to strap your quad on the bench, attach a power meter to the quad so you can measure the actual voltage and current draw while running the motors.

 However this way can be dangerous, therefore do this at your own risk.
 You can make it safer by putting the opposite props on so they don’t spin up but down.

 You will need a power meter (watt meter) to begin with: https://oscarliang.com/turnigy-7in1-mega-watt-meter/ or this http://bit.ly/2pcP4Eg

 I found it more reliable to use the motor tab in Betaflight to spin up the motors.
 You can use your radio transmitter to arm your quad and throttle up, but when PID controller is active, motors speed tend to change constantly which can affect the accuracy of your current readings.
 Motor tab gives you a more stable reading.